When you get involved with cryptocurrencies, unavoidably, you stumble across the token vs coin dilemma.

-Coins and tokens do not replace each other, but they serve different purposes.
+By now, the difference between coin and token should be quite clear.
+However, coins and tokens do not replace each other, but they serve different purposes.
 Each one of them is better in the appropriate context.

 Crypto coins offer the highest degree of independence and flexibility.
 On the other hand, they are expensive to build and need large communities to support and adopt them.